harmin-parra/pytest-selenium-auto/docs/installation.rst

 If you need to work with both plugins, you should install them in separate python virtual environments.

+Same warning applies for any other plugin that might use the ``--browser`` command-line option as well.

 Support for older pytest-html versions
 --------------------------------------